jonahgeorge/osu-course-catalog/README.md

 A script to gather course data from Oregon State University's [Course Catalog](http://catalog.oregonstate.edu/).

-> **Warning!** Use of this program may be against Oregon State University's Acceptable Use Policy.
+> **Warning!** Use of this gem may be against Oregon State University's Acceptable Use Policy.
 Use at your own risk.

 #### Example
 ```ruby